Valtsuh/Detox/README.md

-Note: Had an earlier directory versions, but could not figure out how this whole site works.
+Note: Had an earlier directory version, but could not figure out how this whole site works.

 An engine project.
 Early version, plenty to-do and update.
 Open to ideas.
 Names and structures subject to change.